-Nelson Makamo is a Johannesburg based artist.
+Nelson Makamo is based in Johannesburg.
 Born in 1982, in a town called Modimolle, in South Africa’s Limpopo province.
 Gifted with an astounding artistic aptitude in drawing and painting.
 He honed his craft at Artist Proof Studios in Johannesburg where he studied print making.

 Makamo has exhibited in group and solo exhibitions in South Africa, Europe, England and the US.
 He has shown in group shows alongside other South African artists including David Koloane, Colbert Mashile, Deborah Bell and William Kentridge.